hphelion/documentation/services.getting.started.md

 ###Using the API to access Networking### {#API}

-You can use a low-level, raw REST API access to HP Helion Public Cloud OS Compute See the [Compute API page](/api/v13/compute).
+You can use a low-level, raw REST API access to HP Helion Public Cloud OS Compute.
+See [Compute API page](/api/v13/compute).

 ###Using the CLI### {#cli}

-You can use any of several command-line interface software to access HP Helion Public Cloud OS compute.
+You can use any of several command-line interface software to access HP Helion Public Cloud OS Compute.
 See [HP Helion Public Cloud OS CLI](/cli/).

 ###Using language bindings### {#bindings}